geraldwuhoo/omgur/README.md

 Omgur should now be running at http://localhost:8080.

-Prebuilt images are also available at `registry.geraldwu.com/gerald/omgur:latest`.
-See https://git.geraldwu.com/gerald/omgur/container_registry for all images and tags.
+Prebuilt images are also available at `registry.geraldwu.com/gerald/omgur:latest` and `registry.gitlab.com/98wug/omgur:latest`.

 ### Manual